elastic/elastic-agent/testing/environments/cloud/README.md

 To specify custom images create your `docker_image.auto.tfvars` file similar to `docker_image.auto.tfvars.sample`.

 Running a shorthand `make deploy_local` in `testing/environments/cloud` will build Agent, tag the docker image correctly, push it to the repository and deploy to Elastic Cloud.

+SNAPSHOT images are used by default.
+To use non-snapshot image specify `SNAPSHOT=false` explicitely.